opensatelliteproject/tlmdemod/decoder/README.md

 GOES-16 CDA Telemetry Decoder
 =================

 This program receives the **GOES-16 CDA Telemetry** BPSK symbol stream via TCP from the [GNURadio Demodulator](../demodulator) and perform all the decoding necessary to extract the CCSDS Transport Frames.
-After the decoding process, the Transport Frames will be sent via TCP to [tlmdump](https://github.com/luigifreitas/tlmdump) for further processing required to generate de `.tlm` files.
+After the decoding process, the Transport Frames will be sent via TCP to [tlmdump](../demux) for further processing required to generate de `.tlm` files.

-This decoder currently supports the 40 Kilosymbol CDA Telemetry Signal coming from GOES-16.

 ## Decoding Process